 Calvin Frye worked for Mary Baker Eddy longer than anyone else, as both a secretary and bookkeeper.
-His service from 1882 to 1910 (with only one day of vacation!) is an incredible testament to his devotion to both Eddy and Christian Science, and to her appreciation of his talents.
+His service from 1882 to 1910 (apparently with only one day of vacation!) is an incredible testament to his devotion to both Eddy and Christian Science, as well as to her appreciation of his talents.

 After Eddy’s passing in December 1910, Frye suddenly found himself with more free time than he had had in decades.
-From his diaries in The Mary Baker Eddy Library collections, we learn that he spent much of it relaxing.
+From his diaries our collection, we learn that he spent much of it relaxing.
 Frye played dominoes, billiards, and croquet.
-Additionally, he went to the symphony, bowled, took in plays, and attended the movies on an almost weekly basis.
+Additionally he went to the symphony, bowled, took in plays, and attended the movies almost on a weekly basis.
 He did many of these activities with friends and family.
 Frye frequently traveled, too, including tours of Europe and the western United States.

 Looking at Frye’s diary entries from 1911 to 1916, we learn a few things about his experiences with the autoharp.
-The first mention is in October 1911, when Frye was told that he should contact Carl Behr about instruction on the “zither.”
-Behr was a German-born professional musician living in the Boston area,3 who played the cello with the Boston Symphony Orchestra and had also taken up the autoharp.4 While it’s unclear if Frye ever followed through on taking zither lessons, his diary does note many times when he practiced.
-It also notes one occasion when he repaired it and another when he tuned it himself (thereby saving himself a dollar!)
-There was another occasion, however, when he had to go to East Boston and engage George Reynolds (whose occupation in the 1912 edition of the Boston City Directory was listed as “tuner”) to tune it for him.
+The first mention appears in October 1911, when Frye was told that he should contact Carl Behr about instruction on the “zither.”
+Behr was a German-born professional musician living in the Boston area,3 who played the cello with the Boston Symphony Orchestra and had also taken up the autoharp.4 While it’s unclear if Frye ever followed through on taking “zither” lessons, his diary does note many times when he practiced the instrument.
+It also notes one occasion when he repaired it and another when he tuned it himself (thereby saving himself a dollar).
+On another occasion, however, he had to go to East Boston and engage George Reynolds (whose occupation in the 1912 edition of the Boston City Directory was listed as “tuner”) to tune it for him.
 There is also a mention of his copying sheet music for the autoharp, some of which we have in our collection.

 Zimmerman’s patent was later acquired by Alfred Dolge, a New York City piano equipment manufacturer.
 He distributed the autoharp by means of mail order and door-to-door sales all over the United States.
 Although Dolge’s sales increased, he spent more money on advertising, and problems with dealers and pricing led to the end of production by Dolge in the late 1890s.